CSLT-THU/ViVi_Translation/README.md

 #### NMT
 To apply the NMT model to other datasets is easy.
 You only need to format your own data as the data in "./data".

-You may need to change default settings accorddingly.

 #### MNMT
 To apply the MNMT model to other datasets needs more operations.

-Centainly, you first need to format your own data as the data in "./zh_uy_data".
+First, you also need to format your own data as the data in "./data".

-You may note there is an "aligns.sample" file in "./zh_uy_data".
-It is the word aligments of "train.sample" data.
-If you download the complete [UYCH180](http://data.cslt.org/uych180/README.html), you can get the complete "aligns" on the whole training set.
-So, after you prepared your own data, you also need to get the "aligns" of the training set.
+Second, you need to acquire the word aligments between "train.src" and "train.trg", just as the downloaded "aligns" file.
 You can get it via [Giza++](https://github.com/moses-smt/giza-pp) or other toolkits.

-After you got "aligns", you can resort to "mem.py" in "./MNMT" to generate the "mems2t.pkl" and "memt2s.pkl".
+Third, run "mem.py" to generate the "mems2t.pkl" and "memt2s.pkl".
 These two files will be used in the training of MNMT.

 "mems2t.pkl" is the mappings from source words to target words.
 For example, the following shows a list of target words for a source word (source word id = 10).